What are tuberous breasts?

-Tuberous breasts is a medical term used to describe a whole range of breast appearances that occur as a woman’s breasts are developing.
-Sometimes other terms are used, for example ‘tubular breasts’ or ‘constricted breasts’.
+Tuberous breast is a medical term used to describe a whole range of breast appearances that occur as a woman’s breasts are developing.
+Sometimes other terms are used, for example, ‘tubular breasts’ or ‘constricted breasts’.

 Usually, as breasts develop during puberty there is an even expansion of breast tissue above and below the level of the nipple.
 This produces an even rounded shape to the breasts, and even if they do not look perfectly symmetrical they will look similar.

 Tuberous breasts are quite distinctive from other types of less-developed, smaller breasts.

 - We have known that tuberous breasts tend to run in families for a long time, and recently it has become apparent that tuberous breasts are probably a distinct genetic variation.